Schools play a vital role in their communities – help yours lead the way, by taking action to cut your energy use.

 Incorporating energy efficiency practices within schools is an important step towards building a sustainable future.
 Our easy-to-use checklist provides a valuable resource for educational institutions looking to reduce their carbon footprint, save energy, and inspire environmental responsibility among students.
 By adopting the checklist’s recommendations and fostering a culture of sustainability, schools can become exemplary models for a greener society.

-Download the full checklist or just look below at this sample of points raised.
+Look at the full checklist (bottom of page) or just look at this sample of points raised.
 How many actions has your school implemented yet?

 - Compile data on current energy use